What Types of Septic Systems Are There?

 - The storage capacity of the evapotranspiration bed is very limited.

-- Precipitation can overload the system.
+- Rainfall or other precipitation can overload the system.

 - The bed liner can leak if not properly sealed—effectively defeating the purpose of the system.